dploeger/jekyll-revealjs/README.md

 ## Markdown extensions and simplification

-Reveal.js already includes a markdown interpreter, which we use for jekyll-reveal.js.
+Reveal.js already includes a Markdown interpreter, which we use for jekyll-reveal.js.
 We have already configured it and included some simplification just for you!

 ### Multiple slides